mtds/redis_chef/README.md

 default recipe to install a basic Redis server instance, with a certain amount of customizable attributes.

+** Note **:
+Redis versions up to 2.4 will use a different template for the configuration file, due to the fact that starting from the 2.6.x branch there are more options available and none of them is back compatible with older versions.

 Requirements
 ============

 No specific requirements/dependencies.

+This cookbook was tested only on Debian Squeeze/Wheezy.
+Deployment on Ubuntu may fail due to the use of Upstart.

 Attributes
 ==========